CLWork/PP2/README.md

 ####CE05
 - 2/21/2019 - List of game choices added.
 How to play instructions added.
 Player choice implemented.
 Random computer choice function implemented.
 Win/Lose/Tie situations written.
 Game is controlled by loops to span 10 rounds.
 I need to tweak score keeping so it does not reset, will probably have to remove it from the win/lose/tie function and write it separately.
 Replay function needs to be implemented.
+- 2/23/2019 - Replay function created and implemented.
+Score keeper taken out of ChooseWinner function to keep track in the for loop instead.
+- Project is completed.

 ####CE06
 - date - text